GregChojecki/pollution-map-project-r/README.md

 🌍 Pollution Map (R Markdown + Shiny App)

-This project showcases the development of an interactive pollution map built in R using R Markdown and Shiny.
+This project showcases the development of an interactive pollution map built in R using R Markdown, Shiny, API integration, and web scraping.
+The workflow includes:

+Collecting air quality and geographic data via APIs and web scraping

+Cleaning and preprocessing data

+Visualizing pollution levels on an interactive world map

+Building a Shiny interface for city-level exploration

-The R Markdown file (Pollution_html.Rmd) documents the full workflow — from data preparation to the final interactive application — and includes a complete Shiny app that launches at the end of the knitted HTML.
+Demonstrating the complete analytical journey inside the R Markdown file

+Launching a full Shiny app automatically at the end of the knitted HTML

+The final document combines narrative, code walkthroughs, visualizations, and an interactive application.

 🔧 App Features
 🗺️ Tab 1 — World Overview Map

-Shows all cities included in the dataset
+Displays all cities included in the dataset

-Each city is represented by a colored marker, where color indicates the pollution level
+Each city is shown as a colored circle marker representing its pollution severity

-Provides a quick global comparison of air quality
+Colors are mapped to air quality levels for quick comparison

+Data is sourced via APIs and web scraping

+Useful for understanding global pollution patterns at a glance

 📍 Tab 2 — City Explorer

-A dropdown menu allows the user to select any city
+Dropdown menu to select any specific city

-The map automatically zooms to the selected city
+Map automatically zooms to the chosen location

-A side panel displays detailed pollution metrics for the chosen location
+A side panel displays detailed pollutant metrics

-Helps users understand city-specific pollution levels in depth
+Helps users understand city-specific air quality levels

+Ideal for deeper investigation of environmental conditions

 📂 Repository Structure
 pollution-map-project-r/
-├── Pollution_html.Rmd       # Full analysis + final Shiny app
+├── Pollution_html.Rmd        # Full workflow + Shiny app
 ├── data/
-│   └── cities_coord.rds     # Preprocessed dataset (backup for Kaggle file)
+│   └── cities_coord.rds      # Preprocessed dataset (backup for Kaggle data)
+├── screenshots/
+│   ├── Overview.png          # Screenshot of the global map
+│   └── Details.png           # Screenshot of the city-specific tab
 └── README.md

+🖼️ Screenshots
+🌍 Overview Map

+📍 City Details View

 ▶️ How to Run
-Option 1 — Knit the R Markdown
+Option 1 — Knit the R Markdown (recommended)

-Open Pollution_html.Rmd in RStudio and click:
+Open Pollution_html.Rmd in RStudio

-Knit → Knit to HTML
+Click Knit → Knit to HTML

-This produces:
+This will generate:

-A rendered HTML document showing the project development
+A rendered HTML explanation of the full workflow

-A Shiny app window launching automatically at the end
+A Shiny application window launching automatically at the end

 Option 2 — Run only the Shiny app

-Scroll to the final code chunk in the Rmd (the Shiny code) and run it manually.
+Scroll to the final Shiny code chunk inside the R Markdown file and run it manually.

 📦 Required R Packages
 install.packages(c(